 SECTION 10.1.(b) Fees for families who are required to share in the cost of care shall be established based on a percent of gross family income and adjusted for family size.
-Fees shall be determined as follows:
+Fees shall be determined as follows: DEDCENT OF GROSS FAMILY INCOME

-determined as follows:

-FAMILY SIZE PERCENT OF GROSS FAMILY INCOME
+FAMILY SIZE PERCENT OF GROSS FAMILY INCOM

 1-3 10%

 4-5 9%

 6 or more 8%.